OliHarris/fullstackopen-part3/README.md

 Will perform a usual launch of the dev environment.

+### `npm run build`

+Will perform a usual build of minified files ready to be deployed.

 ## Available Scripts 2

 In each root 'rest-api' directory you can run: